-Response required

-- The diversity in the Prince Albert area creates a unique variety of challenge needs to be addressed. - The maintenance of the gravel roads is noted in the IDP as being necessary to support that agri-business in the area so that employment can be supported in the turn. - The rehabilitation of the Swartberg Pass is proposed to support tourism, economic development and job creation
+Status: Under Review Response required The CKDM appointed CSIR to compile an • The diversity in the Prince Albert area integrated Transport Plan (ITP) for the District. creates a unique variety of challenge Thus this ITP for PAMUN was developed.
+Local needs to be addressed.
+Integrated Transport Plan (LITP) is the responsibility of the Central Karoo District • The maintenance of the gravel roads Municipality as Mutually agreed with the is noted in the IDP as being necessary Local Municipality. to support that agri-business in the Objective: area so that employment can be The transport vision as set in the District supported in the turn.
+Integrated Transport Plan for the CKDM is: An integrated, accessible well-managed and • The rehabilitation of the Swartberg maintained transport system throughout the Pass is proposed to support tourism, Central Karoo which makes efficient use of economic development and job limited resources and is socially just in a way creation that advances broader developmental aims and objectives and recognises the role Projects identified: played by the N1 corridor in regional Swartberg Pass rehabilitation development. (underway)

-Projects identified:

-- Swartberg Pass rehabilitation (underway) - Extension of non-motorised transport network (underway)
+• Extension of non-motorised transport

-- Public transport infrastructure development in Prince Albert. - Street pavements in Prince Albert (underway) - Roads for the proposed Gap housing development - Maintenance of remainder of TR33/5 between Klaarstroom and Beaufort-West, km 0-55 (N12) - Paving of Primary access roads in Prince Albert and Leeu-Gamka - Upgrade of low-water bridge North End & Rondomskrik (Completed)
+network (underway)

+Public transport infrastructure

+development in Prince Albert.

+Street pavements in Prince Albert

+(underway)

+Roads for the proposed Gap housing

+development

+·

+Maintenance of remainder of TR33/5

+between Klaarstroom and Beaufort-

+West, km 0-55 (N12)

+Paving of Primary access roads in

+Prince Albert and Leeu-Gamka

+Upgrade of low-water bridge North

+End & Rondomskrik (Completed)